Aramco share sale curb rules out overseas listing for at least a year

 Initial hopes for a 5% initial public offering (IPO) in the domestic and international bourses were dashed last year when the process was halted amid debate over where to list Aramco overseas.

-Aramco said the IPO timetable was delayed because it began a process to acquire a 70% stake in petrochemicals maker Saudi Basic Industries Corp (2010.SE).
+Aramco said the IPO timetable was delayed because it began a process to acquire a 70% stake in petrochemicals maker Saudi Basic Industries Corp 2010.SE.

 Aramco roadshows will begin on Nov.
 18, according to the sources.